eramirez1905/test1/docs/executor/debug.rst

 The :class:`~airflow.executors.debug_executor.DebugExecutor` is meant as a debug tool and can be used from IDE.
-It is a single process executor that queues :class:`~airflow.models.taskinstance.TaskInstance` and executes them by running ``_run_raw_task`` method.
+It is a single process executor that queues :class:`~models.taskinstance.TaskInstance` and executes them by running ``_run_raw_task`` method.

 Due to its nature the executor can be used with SQLite database.
 When used